Skip to main content

 Figure \(\PageIndex{4}\): Hans Zimmer and Antonius Tom Holkenborg, Batman v Superman: Dawn of Justice, “The Red Capes are Coming” (2016) (chords only)

-This page titled 20.2: Examples of the Neapolitan Chord is shared under a GNU Free Documentation License 1.3 license and was authored, remixed, and/or curated by Robert Hutchinson via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 20.2: Examples of the Neapolitan Chord is shared under a GNU Free Documentation License 1.3 license and was authored, remixed, and/or curated by Robert Hutchinson via source content that was edited to the style and standards of the LibreTexts platform.